Fukrey: Critical reception

 Taran Adarsh of Bollywood Hungama rated it 3.5/5 and quoted, "Fukrey is a twisted and delectably uproarious take on the shortcuts the youth of today indulge in".
 Rajeev Masand of CNN-IBN rated the movie 2.5/5 and noted that, "A tighter script and more screen time for the excellent Pankaj Tripathi, as enterprising campus security guard Panditji, might have helped turn this moderately entertaining film into a rollicking good caper."
 Saibal Chatterjee of NDTV gave the film a 3/5 rating.

 Box office

 Fukrey grossed around ₹142 million within the first five days of its release.
 By the end of its second week, the film had collected ₹290 million nett in the domestic markets.
 The business of the film was varied across India.
 It was a success in Delhi/UP and East Punjab, as well as in Rajasthan but average in the rest of the country.
 The film collected around ₹20 million net on its second Friday which was just 20% less than the first day.
-The second weekend and second week business were excellent for the film.
 Fukrey collected ₹360 million in the domestic markets by the end of its theatrical run.